halkyonio/operator/README.md

 Next, subscribe to the olm operator

+TODO: Copmponent-operator pod is created under `openshift-marketplace` but the log of the operator does not seem to correspond to our operator !!

 ### How to install the Operator using an OLM

 TODO: To be reviewed as the installation was failing !!